 Even though there is nothing wrong with attempting to expand their consumer base, it is unethical and exploitative for companies to test their products on animals in order to generate more profits, especially without properly informing the consumers of their practices.

-One example of a company which misleads their consumers in regards to their animal testing procedures is Clorox.
+One example of a company that misleads its consumers in regards to its animal testing procedures is Clorox.
 The company states in their policy that their current approach does not ask third parties to test on animals; however, it is later specified in the text that there is an exception when required by law.
 In this case, they do, indeed, resort to testing ingredients through the use of animals if no alternative methods are available.
-The manner in which the policy is worded leads people to believe that the company is against this form of testing, when in reality, the ingredients in the cleaning agent are actually being used on animals.
+The manner in which the policy is worded leads people to believe that the company is against this form of testing when in reality, the ingredients in the cleaning agent are actually being used on animals.